What Is The Purpose Of Sifting Wheat?

 It would be difficult to produce the amount of wheat the world demands using old fashioned harvesting, threshing, winnowing and grinding methods, but there is evidence that these old ways produce a healthier food product.

-Modern processing of wheat removes the fiber and the wheat germ, which holds most of the valuable nutrients of the grain.
 Additionally, processing large amounts of wheat into modern flour sets up a situation in which the final product is not likely to be fresh by the time it gets to the consumer.

 If you are able to grow and process your own wheat by hand, you will reap many health benefits.
 Alternately, purchase whole wheat berries to process at home for excellent flavor and health.